Bob Stefik

-Robert Mathias Stefik (October 8, 1923 – April 9, 2008) was a professional American football player.
+Robert Mathias Stefik (October 8, 1923 – April 9, 2008) was an American professional football player.

-Biography
+Early life

 Stefik was born Robert Mathias Stefik on October 8, 1923, in Madison, Wisconsin.
+He moved to Niagara Falls, New York, as a child and attended St. Mary's High School.
+He played at the collegiate level at Niagara University.

 Career

 Stefik was a member of the Buffalo Bills of the All-America Football Conference in 1948.
-He played at the collegiate level at Niagara University.
+During World War II, he served in the United States Army.
+Stefik operated a real estate business for 60 years and served on several community boards.